MichaelIseli/GEOG5991_ABM/README.md

 Once I installed Spyder on a personal laptop things started to shape-up though and long nights started to pay off.

 # Summary
 I learned during the module that the coffee consumption expands exponentially with the progression of the module.
-Luckily I did not take up smoking again - even though the temptation was omni-present
+Luckily I did not take up smoking again - even though the temptation was omni-present.
 It would be fair to say that the module was, while extremely valuable, a quite sobering experience.